 Everyone is charged a base rate in addition to consumption charges.
 Consumption is calculated in cubic meters.

-A base rate is the minimum water/wastewater service rate per independent residential unit or independent non-residential unit per month and includes 5 cubic meters as a minimum amount of water to be provided by the system.
+A base rate is the minimum water/wastewater service rate per independent residential unit or independent non-residential unit per month and does not include water consumption.

 If you move in the middle of a billing period your bill will be prorated to account for the actual days you are responsible for during the billing period.